- Books, Literature, and Writing»

 If you still don't know James Michener finding him maybe one of the great joys of your reading life.

-Author James Albert Michener attends an observance commemorating the 50th anniversary of the Japanese attack on Pearl Harbour.
+Below is a picture of the author James Albert Michener when he attended an observance commemorating the 50th anniversary of the Japanese attack on Pearl Harbour.

 This image or file is a work of a U.S. Air Force Airman or employee, taken or made during the course of the person's official duties.
 As a work of the U.S. federal government, the image or file is in the public domain.